-The terrifying crimes of Betty Broderick: The original bunny boiler
+The terrifying crimes of Betty Broderick: Where is she now?

 The story of Betty Broderick, socialite and ex-wife of attorney Dan Broderick, is coming back to life on USA Today.
 Beneath the 80s fashions and the glamorous suburban lifestyle, Dirty John: The Betty Broderick Story seeks to expose the affairs, gaslighting, and ruthless divorce that led to Betty murdering Dan Broderick and his new wife Linda.